-Marine Corps Base Camp Smedley D. Butler (MCB Butler) is a dynamic collection Department of Defense Marine Corps Base Camp Smedley D. Butler (MCB Butler) is a dynamic collection of PREPUBLICATION AND SECURITY REVIEW installations and training areas widely distributed throughout Okinawa, Japan.
+Marine Corps Base Camp Smedley D. Butler (MCB Butler) is a dynamic collection of installations and training areas widely distributed throughout Okinawa, Japan.
 This creates various unique challenges requiring creativity and flexibility to excel as environmental leaders in the Pacific.